 Ever since I published a post on Keto Dessert Recipes, my inbox has been flooded with requests from readers for even more keto desserts.

-While I’m not personally on a grain free diet or advocating for any particular way of eating here with this post, I do like to make recipes that everyone can enjoy.
+While I am not personally on a grain free diet or advocating for any particular way of eating here with this post, I do like to make recipes that everyone can enjoy.

 Coconut flour soaks up water like a sponge, and therefore you need a much higher liquid-to-flour ratio when using it than you would in a recipe calling for regular flour.

-If you’re not on the keto diet, feel free to use regular or unrefined sugar in the recipe.
+If you are not on the keto diet, feel free to use regular or unrefined sugar in the recipe.

-I’m working on a recipe for avocado brownies; hopefully that one will be up soon, as I firmly believe one can never have too many options when it comes to brownies.
+I am working on a recipe for dark chocolate avocado brownies made with almond flour.
+Hopefully that one will be up soon, as I firmly believe one can never have too many options when it comes to brownies.

 Coconut Flour Brownies